YouTube Advertising Revenue: What You Actually Earn Per View

 - Estimated monthly revenue: $750

-Change the niche to personal finance with a $10 RPM and the same views generate $2,500.
-Same effort, same audience size, very different check.
+Change the niche to personal finance with a $10 RPM and the same views earn $2,500.
+Same effort, same audience size, very different paycheck.

 Why does your revenue drop in January and spike in Q4?

-Advertiser spend follows a predictable seasonal cycle tied to marketing budgets.
-Q4 (October through December) is when brands flush their annual budgets before year-end, driving CPMs up significantly.
-January is when those budgets reset to zero and advertisers pull back hard.
+Advertiser spending follows a predictable cycle tied to marketing budgets.
+Q4 (October through December) is when brands spend the last of their yearly budgets.
+That pushes CPMs up a lot.
+January is when those budgets reset to zero and advertisers pull way back.

-Statista's digital advertising seasonality data consistently shows Q4 digital ad spend is 30 to 50% higher than Q1 in the US market.
-For creators, this means a channel earning $1,000 in December might see $400 to $600 in January from the same viewership, with no change in content quality.
+Statista's digital advertising seasonality data consistently shows Q4 digital ad spending is 30 to 50% higher than Q1 in the US market.
+For creators, this means a channel earning $1,000 in December might see $400 to $600 in January from the same number of views.
+Nothing about your content changed.

 This is not a bug or a penalty.
 It is just how programmatic advertising works.
-Budget accordingly.
-If you are treating YouTube ad revenue as a salary, Q1 will feel like a pay cut every single year.
+Plan your budget around it.
+If you treat YouTube ad revenue like a steady paycheck, Q1 will feel like a pay cut every single year.

 What are the YPP eligibility requirements before any of this applies?

-You must hit 1,000 subscribers and either 4,000 valid public watch hours in the past 12 months or 10 million public Shorts views in 90 days before YouTube pays you a cent.
-You also need an active AdSense account and must comply with YouTube's monetization policies, per the YouTube Help Center.
+You must hit 1,000 subscribers and either 4,000 valid public watch hours in the past 12 months or 10 million public Shorts views in 90 days before YouTube pays you anything.
+You also need an active AdSense account and must follow YouTube's monetization policies, per the YouTube Help Center.

 You cannot earn ad revenue until you qualify for YPP.
 YouTube's current requirements are: